 Great Northern proceeded to operate the line from 1907 until its demise in 1970, when it merged with the Northern Pacific and the Chicago, Burlington and Quincy to form the Burlington Northern.

 Burlington Northern continued to operate the route as a main line.
 In 1996, BN merged with the Atchison, Topeka & Santa Fe to form BNSF Railway, the current owner of this route.

-The author has ranked this bridge as being moderately significant, for the numerous build dates and designs.
+The author has ranked this bridge as being moderately significant, due to the mix of spans and large size.

 |Upstream||NP Bridge #95|

 |Main Spans Contractor||American Bridge Company plaque|